HackTheBox "Agile"

 Nmap done: 1 IP address (1 host up) scanned in 8.20 seconds

 We can see that this box is running NGINX.
-Attempting to connect to the box from a browser gives a redirect for a website called superpass.htb
+Attempting to connect to the box from a browser gives a redirect for a website called `superpass.htb`.
+Adding this to `/etc/hosts` let's us connect to the website properly.

 This is pretty standard.
 An account can be created in the login page.
 After making an account, the website lets you create entries for passwords.
 The website also lets you conveniently export your passwords into a .csv file.
-When you download a file, you get taken to a subdirectory called download
+When you download a file, you get taken to a subdirectory called `download`.&#x20;

 GET /download?fn=username_export_1ee6927a7d.csv HTTP/1.1

-, meaning filename.
+This directory takes a parameter called `fn`, meaning filename.
 The website basically generates a .csv file containing your passwords and passes the file as a parameter so it knows which .csv file to take.
 However, this parameter is not handled properly.
 Giving the parameter no input gives an error, specifically an IsADirectoryError.

-.
+It seems these .csv files are being generated in `/tmp`.
 While this works fine to download files, it is vulnerable to directory traversal, particularly the line:

 with open(f'/tmp/{fn}', 'rb') as f:

-directory using two periods, and can grab any file we want.
-A good persistent file to grab is /etc/passwd
+This line of Python code will read any file with the given path.
+We can escape the `/tmp` directory using two periods, and can grab any file we want.
+A good persistent file to grab is `/etc/passwd`.

-.
+There are the standard users, `root`, `www-data`, and `sshd`, but there are some other users that aren't standard, being `corum`, `runner`, `edwards`, and `dev_admin`.
 This is great and all, but we can't really do much since we don't know the where important files are in the server.
 Those important files might not even be readable.

 An interesting feature of Werkzeug is that the error pages feature a Python interpreter meant for debugging.
 I'm not sure if this isn't supposed to be in production, but it's available, so let's exploit it!